Environmental Health and Safety

 - Nonbiohazardous rats, mice and birds will be accepted by the Veterinary Teaching Hospital as food for raptors.
 Call 335-0711 to make arrangements to drop off the carcasses at the Hospital or to request pickup.

 - Other nonbiohazardous animal carcasses may be disposed of at the incinerator, however they must be double bagged and placed in a plain, nonbiohazard box.
-These boxes, complete with two plastic bag liners, are available from University Stores in the following size:
+These boxes, complete with two plastic bag liners, are available from Central Stores in the following size:

 13"x13"x27.5" Item Number 49955.